Kiwi woman injured as cruise ship ploughs into tourist boat in Venice

-A towering, out-of-control cruise ship rammed into a dock and a tourist river boat on a busy Venice canal, injuring a New Zealander.
+A towering, out-of-control cruise ship has rammed into a dock and a tourist riverboat on a busy Venice canal, injuring a New Zealander.

-Venice is a tremendously popular site for both tourists and cruise ships, especially during the summer tourist season.
+Venice is a popular site for tourists and cruise ships, especially during the summer tourist season.

 Following the collision, Italian medical authorities said four of the people injured were women — an American, a New Zealander and two Australians between the ages of 67 and 72.